charleszhang418/SpaceX/README.md

 # Data

-- We used data sample for space project related species projects from [Open Science for Life in Space](https://osdr.nasa.gov/bio/index.html)
+- We used data samples for space project-related species projects from [Open Science for Life in Space](https://osdr.nasa.gov/bio/index.html)
 - Data processing steps:
-  1. Retrieve sample csv and raw data(.gz) files and move into other/ and /raw/gz folders
+  1. Retrieve sample csv and raw data(.gz) files and move them into other/ and /raw/gz folders
-  2. Transfer raw data files into csv files, due to the large quantity, we sample them for model training with equal portion from all the samples to reduce bias
+  2. Transfer raw data files into csv files, due to the large quantity, we sample them for model training with an equal portion from all the samples to reduce bias
   3. We will convert DNA sequences to kmer using Seq2Kmer as model pretraining input